Gabriel-RABHI/ActionBridge/README.md

 In such an architecture, at any given level, only the abstractions of the underlying components are visible to the outside world.
 Each encapsulating component acts purely as a transformer (aggregating, rebuilding, composing) or a filter (passing data upward).
 We believe this strict encapsulation is the necessary foundation for next-decade, large-scale LOB (Line of Business) systems.

-_(Note: A groundbreaking, dedicated .NET persistence technology implementing an Entity Component System (ECS) tailored for LOB software is currently in development to natively support this model)._
+_(**Note**: A groundbreaking, dedicated .NET persistence technology implementing an Entity Component System (ECS) tailored for LOB software is currently in development to natively support this model)._

 While ActionBridge is perfectly cohesive with this new fractal architectural model, it is entirely agnostic.
 It can be implemented in **any** legacy or modern project to drastically enhance the predictability, quality, and robustness of AI-generated code.
 ## The Agentic Solution